Dean's Scholar

 Readmission after a Failed Year is not guaranteed.
 Readmission decisions take into account the amount of space available as well as the size and strength of the applicant pool in a given year.
 All students seeking to return after a Failed Year must submit an application for readmission by the stated deadline.
 The earliest a student may be readmitted is one full year (12 months) following the requirement to withdraw.

-Requirements for readmission depend on the year level a student was in when they left.
+Requirements for readmission depend on the year level a student was in when they left, and whether they have been placed in an engineering specialization.
 Minimum requirements by year level are stated below.
 Additional information regarding applying for readmission can be found under Readmission.

-Readmission After a Failed Year in First Year
+Readmission After a Failed Year for Students not yet Placed in an Engineering Specialization

-Students seeking to return after a Failed Year in year one of the Engineering program will be considered for readmission based on a combination of:
+Students seeking to return after a Failed Year in year one of the Engineering program or those who have not been placed in an engineering specializaiton will be considered for readmission based on a combination of:

 Students should meet with an Engineering Academic Services Advisor at UBC to develop a plan for applying for readmission.

-Students seeking to return after a Failed Year in year two or higher of an Engineering program will be considered for readmission based on a combination of:
+Students who have been Placed in an Engineering Specialization and are seeking to return after a Failed Year will be considered for readmission based on a combination of:

 Students should meet with an advisor in their program or department to develop a plan for applying for readmission.